 Begin with a short story or a chapter plot of your favorite book instead.
 Then associate your notes and the Google My Map places (covered later) as you move along with the story.
 Replace the story location settings with the Google map places, and perhaps story characters with people you know such as your class and workmates.
 Integrate some of the dialogues with the notes, you want to memorize.
 As you get more familiar with this technique, spin-off with various story plots and add on more intriguing & emotional elements such as videos of songs and poetry.
 Google my maps support text notes, URLs, images, and video attachments.
 For voice notes and lengthy articles, put it on Evernote and copy the public link for the map pin’s URL insertion.
 This method may be the easiest and more suitable way to practice the mind palace technique for modern lifestyles.

 - Learn a short story e.g. A Street Cat Named Bob (affiliate link) or any you prefer.
 Even your most recent drama or movie story you watched.

 - Prepare your list of notes to memorize

 - Create a new Google my maps.
-Insert all the photos, videos, and your experiences into the map.
+Insert all the photos, videos, and experiences into the map.

 - Review this story or mind palace until you are familiar.

 The disadvantage of this method is that you should have a story ready before you start but these days we are exposed to so many books, television shows and movies this should hardly be a concern.
-The advantage of this method is even a diary of a day can also be used as a story with Google my map.
+The advantage of this method is that even a diary of a day can also be used as a story with Google my map.

 It is also possible to just drop the story-telling element altogether and start creating pins with private notes information on Google My Maps for Mind Palace.
 To find out more about the technicals of how to create a Google map for your personalized note-taking please read on.